 DOMESTIC VIOLENCE DEFENSE lawyer

-Domestic violence is defined by Ohio law as an act of violence against a family or household member.
-Domestic violence at its lowest level is a misdemeanor, it can be enhanced up to a felony level offense based on the circumstances.
-Defense attorney Brandon Shroy defends against all allegations of domestic violence.
+Domestic Violence is defined by Ohio law as an act of violence against a family or household member.
+Domestic Violence at its lowest level is a misdemeanor, but it can be enhanced up to a felony level offense based on the circumstances.

 Domestic Violence allegations are often based on an injury and the statement of one person.
 Special interest groups have kept pressure on law enforcement and the legislature.
 Columbus Criminal Defense Attorney Brandon Shroy knows that every story has two sides.
 Make sure yours is heard by an attorney strong enough to represent your interests.